We can all appreciate just how good electric hedge trimmers are.

 - Really only suitable for tall or very large hedges and shrubs.

-How to Choose the Best Gas Hedge Trimmer for You
+How to Choose the Right Gas Hedge Trimmer for You

 There’s a lot of things to consider before buying a new power tool – especially if you’re spending a fair bit of coin on it.

 Let’s examine some things you should look out for before making your purchase of a new, gas-powered hedge trimmer – and hopefully helping you select the right one.

 The larger the engine, the more powerful the hedge trimmer is going to be.
 However, there are obvious limitations with this, as you can’t have anything too big otherwise it would be impossible to lift.